 In support of Ingleworld, Skeme has been playing direct support for Dom Kennedy on his "Get Home Safely" tour.
-During the tour's stop at Irving Plaza, Skeme took a minute to talk about his music, his relationship with TDE and what he listened to as a young buck.
+During the tour's stop at Irving Plaza, Skeme took a minute to talk about his music, his relationship with Kendrick Lamar's TDE label and what he listened to as a young buck.

 So, how’s the tour going?

 Man amazing at the moment.
 I’ve been struggling to keep my voice a little bit, but other than that we’re good.

 How are the crowds on the east coast compared to what you are used to out west?

 I mean, we got a little more reach where I’m from.
 But, out here it’s been love though.
 I think the only difference is they’re not all the way familiar with the records, but the energy is still there.
 We’ve been looking for love everywhere we go and they’ve been showing it.
 So I can’t even complain.
 Even the night I lost my voice in Boston, they were still amazingly hyped for a nigga.
 And I was like, down on myself for not having a voice, but they were still rolling with us.
 It’s all love.

 The West Coast movement has made a lot of progress over the past few years, how does it feel to be a part of that scene?